nealey/homepage/content/ginnie/xmas-eve/index.md

 ---
 title: Xmas Eve
+subtitle: Inspired by a "Greek" Salad I Kind of Liked
+date: 2023-12-25
 ---
-Inspired by a "Greek" Salad I Read About

 ![Spinach, tomatoes, artichokes, and olives in a bowl](image.png)